junekimdev/boilerplate-react-redux-app/README.md

 ### Action Generator

-#### Creating new files
+#### Adding New Actions in a New File

 1. Create new file, `myNewAction.ts`, one for each action, reducer, saga by using `codegen-action.js`

+   action names should be in arguments as unnamed args (e.g. action1, action2, action3, moreActions)

    > ```shell
-   > # action names should be in arguments (e.g. action1, action2, action3, moreActions)
-   > node codegen-action.js --name=myNewAction action1 action2 action3 moreActions --all --n
+   > node codegen-action.js --name=myNewAction action1 action2 action3 moreActions
    > ```

 1. Add `myNewAction` into `index.ts` under actions directory